-This week on Championship Wrestling, David Marquez opened things by sombrely apologising for Nikko Marquez’s actions last week which essentially incited a riot in the studio.
+This week on Championship Wrestling, David Marquez opened things by sombrely apologizing for Nikko Marquez’s actions last week which essentially incited a riot in the studio.
 Nikko was arrested (cue hilarious mock-up of a police mugshot) but will be here tonight to address the Championship Wrestling audience.

 We also have a big main event with Danny Limelight and Papo Esco taking on the team of Dan Joseph and EJ Sparks.
 That one should be a cracker!

 Let’s head to the ring!